Values and Beliefs That Form the HR Articles Foundation

-I will add to these over time, but these are deeply-held values, beliefs, and principles which I trust.
+We will add to these over time, but these are deeply-held values, beliefs, and principles which we trust.
 They form the foundation for my work and my writing.
 How do these values, beliefs, and principles compare with yours?

 Deeply-Held, Foundational Values, and Beliefs

-- In a workplace, we are all equal.
+- In the workplace, we are all equal.
 We just have different jobs and callings through which we are challenged to add value every day.

 - We operate from our own value system.
 These values profoundly affect everything that we do or say.
 Thus, identifying and living our values is crucial.

-- Employees are my most important assets.
-I don't just say this.
-Unlike many organizations that give employee recognition and appreciation lip service and a bad reputation, I believe this.
-Consequently, companies I influence appreciate employees and act out of a genuine belief that employees, along with the customers, matter the most.
+- Employees are your most important assets.
+Consequently, companies you influence should appreciate employees and act out of a genuine belief that employees, along with the customers, matter the most.
 When this thinking prevails, organizational decisions become easy.
-Are they employee friendly while protecting the company that provides employment?
+Are they employee-friendly while protecting the company that provides employment?
 If so, implement them.
 Do they recognize the fact that, but for your employees, a competitor could set up shop tomorrow and offer your same products and services?
 Result: your company could lose.

 - Start with every employee from a position of trust.
 They will most frequently live up to the trust you accord them in keeping with your high expectations for their performance - and their expectations of themselves.
 Trust - but verify - so that dishonest employees who lack integrity, fail to keep commitments, and let the team down, are dealt with quickly - before they affect the commitment and engagement of the rest of your coworkers.